 Portland prides itself on being a safe, and inviting city to people of all backgrounds.
 This guide to businesses, resources, and community groups highlights those that are specifically queer-owned and LGBTQIA+ focused.
+Looking to celebrate Pride this June?
+Scroll down for the Pride Events Calendar.

 Not seeing your favorite LGBTQIA+ business, resource, or community group?
 We’d love to hear about them.
 Send an email to info@portlandoldport.com and we’ll add them to the list!